Home / The Gospel of Sri Ramakrishna / Volume 1 /

 family.
 We needn't worry about him."
 Referring to a young devotee, the

-Master said to Vidvasagar: "He is a nice young man and is sound at the core.
+Master said to Vidyasagar: "He is a nice young man and is sound at the

 a little you will find water flowing underneath."